 - Bancontact - Belgian, available in Belgium only

 - Giropay - German, available in Germany only

 - iDEAL - Dutch standard owned by Currence, available in Netherlands only

 - SEPA Direct Debit - Single Euro Payments Area cross-border bank transfers within the Economic and Monetary Union

-- SOFORT - German, available in Austria, Belgium, Germany, Netherlands and Spain
+- SOFORT - German, available in Austria, Belgium, Germany, Netherlands, Spain and Italy

 - Multibanco - Available for customers in Portugal